danish287/project-1/README.md

 # Horoscopes Application
 Horoscopes is a command line application written in Go that return's a user's (daily, weekly, monthly, or yearly horoscope) based on user zodiac sign.

-This application is secured expanded, to be used on https://localhost:8080, and secured using a variety of features.
+This application is secured expanded, to be used on port 8081 (http) and port 443 (https), and secured using a variety of features.

 ### User Stories Basic Command Line Application
 - [X] User can save requested horoscope as a text file.